 The Moon can be used as a pointer to find other objects in the sky.

-- The Moon sits above Regulus (Leo) on the evening of the 12th.
+- The waxing crescent Moon sits above Regulus (Leo, the lion) after sunset on the 2nd.

-- Then on the 17th, the Moon is near Saturn.
+- On the evening of the 8th, the Moon is near Saturn.

 While July doesn’t have any strong meteor showers, there are a number of minor showers that combine to produce good results during the later half of the month.
 The area of sky to watch is around the constellations of Aquarius and Capricornus and as always, the best time to spot meteors is after midnight.
 The main meteor shower for July, the Southern Delta Aquarids, peaks on the 28th.